Automatic Repair and Deadlock Detection for Parameterized Systems: Introduction

 Concurrent systems are hard to get correct, and are therefore a promising application area for formal methods.
 For systems that are composed of an \emph{arbitrary} number of processes $n$, methods such as \emph{parameterized} model checking can provide correctness guarantees that hold regardless of $n$.
 While the parameterized model checking problem (PMCP) is undecidable even if we restrict systems to uniform finite-state processes~\cite{Suzuki88}, there exist several approaches that decide the problem for specific classes of systems and properties~\cite{German92,EsparzaFM99,Emerson00,Emerso03,EmersonK03,Clarke04c,AJKR14,AminofKRSV14,AminofR16}.

-However, if parameterized model checking detects a fault in the given system, it does not tell us how to repair the system such that it satisfies the specification.
+However, if parameterized model checking detects a fault in a given system, it does not tell us how to repair the latter such that it satisfies the specification.
 To repair the system, the user has to find out which behavior of the system causes the fault, and how it can be corrected.
 Both tasks may be nontrivial.

-For faults in the internal behavior of a process, the approach we propose is similar to existing repair approaches~\cite{Jobstm05,attie2017}: we start with a \emph{non-deterministic} implementation, and restrict non-determinism to obtain a correct implementation.
+For faults in the internal behavior of a process, the approach we propose is based on a similar idea as existing repair approaches~\cite{Jobstm05,attie2017}: we start with a \emph{non-deterministic} implementation, and restrict non-determinism to obtain a correct implementation.
 This non-determinism may have been added by a designer to ``propose'' possible repairs for a system that is known or suspected to be faulty.

-For concurrent systems, the large number of possible interactions between processes is known to be the main challenge in guaranteeing their correctness.
-Therefore, we need to go beyond these existing repair approaches, and also repair the \emph{communication} between processes by choosing the right options out of a set of possible interactions, a problem that is related to the idea of synchronization synthesis~\cite{bloem2014synthesis,mcclurg17,BansalNS20}.
-Moreover, we aim for an approach that avoids introducing \emph{deadlocks}, which is particularly important for a repair algorithm, since often the easiest way to ``repair'' a system is to let it run into a deadlock as quickly as possible.
-In contrast to repairs of internal behavior, we introduce non-determinism for repairing communication automatically.
+However, repairing a process internally will not be enough in the presence of concurrency.
+We need to go beyond existing repair approaches, and also repair the \emph{communication} between processes to ensure the large number of possible interactions between processes is correct as well.
+We do so by choosing the right options out of a set of possible interactions, combining the idea above with that of synchronization synthesis~\cite{bloem2014synthesis,mcclurg17}.

+In addition to guaranteeing safety properties, we aim for an approach that avoids introducing \emph{deadlocks}, which is particularly important for a repair algorithm, since often the easiest way to ``repair'' a system is to let it run into a deadlock as quickly as possible.
+Unlike non-determinism for repairing internal behavior, we are even able to introduce non-determinism for repairing communication automatically.

 Regardless of whether faults are fixed in the internal behavior or in the communication of processes, we aim for a parameterized correctness guarantee, i.e., the repaired implementation should be correct in a system with any number of processes.
 We show how to achieve this by integrating techniques from parameterized model checking into our repair approach.